 Amy Scartino and Mathew Cotter have announced that the important work of their children’s foundation, ‘Make A (Reasonable) Wish,’ will continue even though their marriage is over.

 The celebrity duo recently posted separate statements on MARW‘s website, announcing that after eight weeks of marriage, they had decided to call it a day.
-Both emphasised the ‘valuable life lessons they had learned’ from their ‘shared journey together’.
-And they vowed to ‘continue separately, the beautiful adventure we began together, 8 weeks ago’.
+Both emphasised the ‘valuable life lessons they had learned from their shared journey together’.
+And they vowed to ‘continue separately, the beautiful adventure we jointly embarked upon, 8 weeks ago’.

 The 20 year old said she ‘refused to blame anyone else’ for the relationship’s failure.
-“It’s all on me,” her post said, “I’m always putting others before my own needs and desires because I’ve always been too much of a giver,” she said, “and guess what?
+“It’s all on me,” her post said, “I’m always putting others before my own needs and desires because I’ve always been too much of a giver!
+And guess what?
 I shouldn’t be because I’m the one who ends up paying the price at the end of the day.”

 The HHU star’s statement ended by observing that ‘If even one person can learn from my mistake, that will be reward enough for me!’